-Table 2.1 Summary of motor constants.
+Table 2.1 Summary of motor constants

 Load measurements

 The aim of the experiment is to know the required force and hence the torque to move the buggy from stationary and at constant speed through across flat and inclined surface.
 By completing the load experiment and using the results to calculate the static and rolling friction coefficient, the force to move any buggy mass can be calculated, hence the torque.
 The Gear ratio can be selected as the selection is based on the compromise of both providing enough torque at the wheels for buggy to move through greatest resistance and still have significant speed. from the greatest resistance the voltage and current can be calculated from (4.??).